 - Welsh-medium secondary provision is currently provided in a number of dual stream schools located across Powys.
 Pupils from some areas, in particular the Ystradgynlais area and other parts of south Powys, transfer to out of county to access Welsh-medium provision at Ysgol Gyfun Ystalyfera. - Rates of transition from Welsh-medium provision in year 6 to Welsh-medium provision in year 7 vary greatly across the county.
-The number of pupils that accessed Welsh-medium provision in year 6 that continued to access Welsh-medium provision in year 7 in 2020-2021 was as follows:
+The number of pupils accessing Welsh-medium provision in year 6 that continued to access Welsh-medium provision in year 7 in 2020-2021 was as follows:

-School Number of pupils accessing Welsh- medium education in year 6 (PLASC 2020) Transferring to Welsh-medium Transferring to English-medium % of pupils that continued to access Welshmedium provision in year 7 (PLASC 2021)
+School Number of pupils accessing Welsh- medium education in year 6 (PLASC 2020) Transferring to Welsh- medium Transferring to English- medium % of pupils that continued to access Welsh- medium provision in year 7 (PLASC 2021)

 Dyffryn Banw 5 3 2 60%

 Carno 5 4 1 80%

 Llanbrynmair 8 6 2 75%

 Llanfair Caereinion 12 9 3 75%

 Pontrobert 4 4 0 100%

 Dyffryn Trannon 15 13 2 87%

 Llanfyllin 11 11 0 100%

 Glantwymyn 11 11 0 100%

 Pennant 5 5 0 100%

 Builth Wells 15 13 2 87%

 Sennybridge 1 0 1 0%

 Ysgol y Bannau 13 9 4 69%

 Rhiw-Bechan 10 10 0 100%

 Llanrhaeadr- ym-Mochnant 9 9 0 100%

 Dafydd Llwyd 23 20 3 87%

-Dyffryn Y 33 29 4 88% (All
+Dyffryn y Glowyr 33 29 4 88%

-Glowyr Welsh-

-medium

-pupils

-transferred

-out of

-Powys

-Ysgol Gymraeg 9 2 7 22%
+Ysgol 9 2 7 22%

+Gymraeg Y

-Y Trallwng
+Trallwng

 Trefonnen 7 1 6 14%

 Rhaeadr 7 7 0 100%

 Llanerfyl 3 2 1 66%

 Ysgol Bro 19 19 0 100%

 Hyddgen

 TOTAL 225 187 37 83%

 - Collaboration between schools in their clusters has improved significantly over the last few years and this was further strengthened since the pandemic began in early 2020.
-However, transition planning between primary and secondary Welsh-medium provision is an area identified for improvement with a clear plan to improve transition from Year 5 to Year 8. - The authority has also facilitated effective training for primary and key stage 3 leads on the importance of 'Cynefin' in the new curriculum.
-The training -'Dim Dreigiau, Dim Defaid', was provided by Mererid Hopwood, Tudur Dylan and Ceri Wyn Jones.
+However, transition planning between primary and secondary Welsh-medium provision is an area identified for improvement with a clear plan needed to improve transition from Year 5 through to Year 8. - It is acknowledged that the lack of dedicated Welsh-medium secondary provision in Powys impacts on the transfer rates from Welsh-medium primary provision to Welsh-medium secondary provision, and is contributing to the losses seen in Welsh-medium pupils on transfer to the secondary sector. - As stated in Outcome 1, the authority has developed a new webpage and brand to promote Welsh-medium education and the benefits of bilingualism - this has been promoted widely, and, as a result, many parents are beginning to understand the advantages of Welsh-medium education: https://en.powys.gov.uk/article/10742/Destination-bilingual-the-benefits-ofchoosing-a-Welsh-medium-education - The authority has also facilitated effective training for primary and key stage 3 leads on the importance of 'Cynefin' in the new curriculum.
+The training 'Dim Dreigiau, Dim Defaid', was provided by Mererid Hopwood, Tudur Dylan and Ceri Wyn Jones.
 Resources have been shared with schools.
 It is too early to evaluate the impact on effective pedagogy and progression in key skills from key stage 2 to 3